pdfgeneratorapi/java-client/README.md

 It is mandatory to specify the following claims:
 * issuer (`iss`): Your API key
 * subject (`sub`): Workspace identifier

-You can also specify the token expiration time (`exp`) which is timestamp in seconds since Epoch (unix epoch time).
+* expiration time (`exp`): Timestamp (unix epoch time) until the token is valid.
 It is highly recommended to set the exp timestamp for a short period, i.e. a matter of seconds.
 This way, if a token is intercepted or shared, the token will only be valid for a short period of time.

 ```
 {